 Trogons Are Seed Dispersers

-The “nibbling” tropical species are monogamous, but they don’t remain in pairs throughout the year.
+The “nibbling” tropical birds are monogamous, although they do not remain paired throughout the entire year.

-During the breeding season, many trogon species gather in mixed-gender calling assemblages and show a strong territorial nature.
-This typically takes place in the dry season when food is more abundant.
-However, their phenology is extremely variable and nests are seen during spring and summer.
+During the breeding season, many trogon species gather in mixed-gender calling groups and display strong territorial behavior.
+This often occurs during the dry season when food resources are more abundant.

 Both Parents Care for Their Offspring